Contact stationary Legendrian surfaces in $S^5$

-then either $S=0$, i.e. $L$ is totally geodesic or $S=2$ and $L$ is a flat Legendrian minimal torus. \end{thm} Because Legendrian minimal surfaces are Legendiran Willmore surfaces, we see that theorem \ref{legendrian mimimal} is also a corollary of theorem \ref{inte ineq Will}.
+Integral inequality and gap phenomenon for submanifolds satisfying a fourth order quasi-elliptic nonlinear equation was first studied by Li.
+In \cite{Li1} \cite{Li2} and \cite{Li02}, Li proved several gap theorems for Willmore submanifolds in a sphere.
+These results are partial motivations of our paper.

-We end this introduction by recalling a classification theorem for flat Legendrian minimal toruses in $S^5$.
-For a constant $\theta$ let $T_\theta$ be the 2-torus in $S^5$ defined by
+We end this introduction by recalling a classification theorem of flat minimal Legendrian toruses in $\mathbb{S}^5$.
+For a constant $\theta$ let $T_\theta$ be the 2-torus in $\mathbb{S}^5$ defined by

-$T_\theta$ is called the generalized Clifford torus and it is a flat Legendrian minimal torus in $S^5$.
-Its projection under the Hopf map $\pi:S^5\mapsto CP^2$ is a flat minimal Lagrangian torus , which is also called a generalized Clifford torus.
-It is proved in \cite{LOY} that a flat Lagrangian minimal torus in $CP^2$ must be $S^1\times S^1$.
-By the correspondence of Lagrangian minimal surfaces in $CP^2$ and Legendrian minimal surfaces in $S^5$ (see \cite{Rec}) we see that a flat Legendrian minimal torus in $S^5$ must be a generalized Clifford torus.
+$T_\theta$ is called the generalized Clifford torus and it is a flat minimal Legendrian torus in $\mathbb{S}^5$.
+Its projection under the Hopf map $\pi:\mathbb{S}^5\to \mathbb{CP}^2$ is a flat minimal Lagrangian torus , which is also called a generalized Clifford torus.
+It is proved in \cite{LOY} that a flat minimal Lagrangian torus in $\mathbb{CP}^2$ must be $\mathbb{S}^1\times \mathbb{S}^1$.
+By the correspondence of minimal Lagrangian surfaces in $\mathbb{CP}^2$ and minimal Legendrian surfaces in $\mathbb{S}^5$ (cf.\cite{Re}), we see that a flat minimal Legendrian torus in $\mathbb{S}^5$ must be a generalized Clifford torus.
 For more details we refer to \cite{Ha}, page 853.

 The rest of this paper is organized as follows: In section 2 we collect some basic material from Sasakian geometry, which will be used in the next section.
-In section 3 we prove our main results, theorem \ref{EL equa}, theorem \ref{inte ineq} and theorem \ref{inte ineq Will}.
+In section 3 we prove our main results, theorem\ref{EL equa}, and theorem \ref{inte ineq}.

-\textbf{Acknowledgement.} I would like to thank my advisor, Professor Guofang Wang for a lot of discussion on Sasakian geometry and useful suggestion during the preparation of this paper.
-After I posted the first version of this paper to arXiv.org I received useful comments and suggestion which help to improve this paper from professor Ildefonso Castro.